31 new projects with access to national supercomputers

 - Social Sciences – 6%

-The following demographic data should also be highlighted:
+The following demographic data are also noteworthy:

-To date, the Advanced Computing Calls have supported more than 300 computational projects from around 100 national institutions, including the autonomous regions of the Azores and Madeira, and will award more than 100 M CPU core.hours or vCPU.hours.
-There have been more than 50 scientific publications and 60 Master's or PhD theses associated with projects approved under these Calls.
+To date, the Advanced Calls have supported more than 300 computational projects from around 100 national institutions, including the autonomous regions of the Azores and Madeira, and have allocated more than 100 million CPU core hours or vCPU hours.
+There are more than 50 scientific publications and 60 Master's or Doctoral theses associated with projects approved under these Calls.

-More information and registration with the RNCA.
+Further information and registration at RNCA.